 2) The second reason is that there is no logical flow to the exercise.
 Candidates ramble and waffle on, not knowing where they are going or how they will get there.
 If they don’t know what’s going on– how on earth will the role-player? #confused.com

-3) Finally, and maybe the most common, candidates simply dismiss and discount what they already know and approach the exercise as if its something completely alien to them.
+3) Finally, and maybe the most common, candidates simply dismiss what they already know and approach the exercise as if its something completely alien to them.
 They take a radically different approach to what they would do normally in the workplace, forgetting all the training and experience that they have gained over years and so become ineffective in their approach. #epicfail

 What’s the solution to better performance?